CDL-Quantum/Hackathon2021/TheSpinDoctors/Business_Application.md

 iii) to find an optimal solution that minimizes the cost of the operation and the cost of carbon emission at the same time.

-To model this problem we use a simplified version of the UT problem (we don’t take into account maximum voltage per line constraints)  and fit  it into a QUBO formulation which we then solve using the Leap Hybrid Quantum-Classical from D-Wave.
+To model this problem we use a simplified version of the Unit-Commitment(UC) problem (we don’t take into account maximum voltage per line constraints)  and fit  it into a QUBO formulation which we then solve using the Leap Hybrid Quantum-Classical from D-Wave.
 We find superior results with Leap compared to the Chimera
 Quantum Annealer and the Simulated Annealear on D-Wave.

 ## Strategy